THIS POST MAY CONTAIN COMPENSATED LINKS. LEARN MORE ON MY DISCLOSURE PAGE

 Are there really any Epcot thrill rides?
 Epcot does have a couple of rides for thrill seekers out there!
-Whilst Disney’s Epcot does not have any traditional roller coasters, what it does have is some very innovative rides which will entertain all the family – and may even get the adrenaline seekers out there interested.
+Whilst Disney’s Epcot does not have any traditional roller coasters, it does have some very innovative rides which will entertain all the family.
+Some of the Epcot rides may even get the adrenaline seekers out there interested.

 Epcot Test Track

 Epcot Test Track is a very popular Disney World ride – and rightly so!
 The idea is that guests board a ‘Test’ Car to be put through it’s paces on a track.
 It goes through various tests including, heat, braking and of course the most fun one, speed.

 What everyone is really waiting for is the outdoor High Speed Test.
 Here Test Track has speeds reaching 65 miles per hour around a 50 degree banked curve.
 Epcot Test Track is a ride which is suitable for all ages.
 However, it does have a 40 inch height requirement.

 If you want to cut down time spent waiting in line make sure that you get a Fast Pass for Test Track.
 There is also a Single Rider Line.

 For more details go to Epcot Test Track